 A percentage of the sperm will not survive the freezing process.
 The survival rate varies greatly between individuals.

-1.5 to 5 milliliters (1.5–5cc).
+1.5 to 5 milliliters (1.5–5cc)

-A minimum of two samples is recommended for storage prior to surgery and/or therapy, however it’s the patient’s choice as to how many samples he will freeze.
-The patient should discuss his future plans during the initial consult, and establish a plan based on time constraints and future need.
+A minimum of two samples is recommended for storage prior to surgery and/or therapy; however, it’s the patient’s choice as to how many samples he will freeze.
+The patient should discuss his future plans during the initial consult and establish a plan based on time constraints and future need.
 The number of samples needed for adequate storage is different for each situation and varies with the quality of the sample once it is thawed.

 Between two and five days is ideal, but may be less time between collections, if necessary.

-A few weeks prior to the date you anticipate needing the samples, contact the Andrology Department to give sufficient time to bring the samples out of long-term storage.
-If you plan to use the samples for Artificial Insemination, we will need to have a physicians requisition order on file.
+A few weeks prior to the date you anticipate needing the samples, contact the andrology lab so that we can bring the samples out of long-term storage.
+If you plan to use the samples for artificial insemination, we will need to have a physician's requisition order on file.
 When you know the day you will need the sample prepared, call and set an appointment to pick the sample up.

-A client (or, in the event of his death, his legally authorized representative) may terminate a Storage Agreement at any time by requesting and completing an Final Disposition form (contact the Andrology Lab to obtain this form).
+You (or, in the event of your death, your legally authorized representative) may terminate a storage agreement at any time by requesting and completing a final disposition form (contact the andrology lab to obtain this form).
 The form will need to be completed and signature witnessed.

 The specimen container used to collect the sample is labeled and verified by the patient prior to collection.
-Once the sample is received it is handled withextreme caution.
-All materials used in the process are labeled with the patients name, the current date, and a visit number unique to the patient and the sample collected.
+Once the sample is received it is handled with extreme caution.
+All materials used in the process are labeled with the patient's name, the current date, and a visit number unique to the patient and the sample collected.
 Each sample is assigned a physically isolated workstation.
 All tools and solutions used in preparing the sample for cryopreservation are sterile and single-use.
-Certified Andrology technicians will ensure there is no confusion in the handling of semen samples.
+Certified andrology technicians will ensure there is no confusion in the handling of semen samples.

 Arrangements can be made to ship semen samples to another clinic or storage facility in the area you are moving to.
 Some paperwork will be necessary to ensure proper handling and security of the samples.
-The samples can also continue to be maintained at the University of Utah under the same conditions.
+The samples can also continue to be maintained at University of Utah Health Care under the same conditions.
 You only need to provide a billing address and a permanent mailing address.